Trams in Adelaide

-A related article is Tramway Museum, St Kilda.
-The museum's collection, much of it operational, includes almost every type of tram that ran in Adelaide in the 20th century.

 History

 Synopsis

 Adelaide's first, horse-drawn tramway was opened in 1878.
 A succession of services followed until in 1907 the South Australian Government established the Municipal Tramways Trust (MTT), which bought out their private-sector owners.
 A year later the MTT operated its first electric tram and before long the entire network was powered by electricity.

 The early use of trams was for recreation as well as daily travel, by entire families and tourists.
 Until the 1950s, trams were used for family outings to the extent that the MTT constructed gardens in the suburb of Kensington Gardens, extending the Kensington line to attract customers.
 By 1945 the MTT was collecting fares for 95 million trips annually – 295 trips per head of population.

 After the Great Depression, maintenance of the tramway system deteriorated no new trams were purchased.
 Competition from private buses, the MTT's own bus fleet and much-increased private car ownership all took patrons from the tram network.
 By the 1950s, the network was losing money and being replaced by a fleet of petrol-driven buses and trolleybuses powered by double overhead electric wires.
 All street tramways were closed in 1958 and subsequently dismantled except for the Glenelg tramline, which comprised a 9.2 km exclusive right-of-way and 800 m of street trackage – in the Adelaide central business district and Glenelg shopping precinct – at each end.

 In a tramway renaissance starting in 2005, the Glenelg line was upgraded and extended to Adelaide railway station in 2007 and to Adelaide Entertainment Centre in 2010.
 The upgrade included the first new tram purchases in more than 50 years.
 Flexity Classic and Citadis 302 trams now run on the line.
 Patronage has quadrupled (with the exception of the Covid pandemic years) since 2015.